 WhatsApp’s Distinction From Traditional Social Media

-Despite these features, WhatsApp still differs significantly from traditional social media platforms.
+Despite these features, WhatsApp still differs significantly from traditional social media engagement platforms.
 Here’s how:

 - No Central Feed: Most conventional social media applications are based on a unified feed where individuals can check updates, posts, or content shared by contacts or followed personalities.
 It is not currently offered in WhatsApp; instead, it provides immediate, one-on-one or group messaging services.